dairycultist/Pixel-Girls/README.md

 ### Planned

+- Lucky blocks that you break to spawn a random girl
+  - Different lucky blocks have different girls
 - SIMPLE no need for dialogue or advanced behaviour, just friends :3
 - custom sounds
-- refactor to `dairycultist.pixelgirls` or something
 - girls with bellies?!
 - badass girls that spawn in the nether
 - Senko having 3D ears and a big bushy tail